Marla Maples: Other

 In 1990, Maples starred in an advertising campaign for No Excuses jeans.
 In 1993, she designed a line of maternity clothes, sold in several major department stores.
 In January 2000, a memoir by Maples, All That Glitters Is Not Gold, was announced by the ReganBooks division of HarperCollins Publishers.
 In February 2002, a spokeswoman for the publishing company said, "The author and publisher by mutual consent have agreed not to publish the book."

 Maples makes personalized videos through the website Cameo.

 Personal life

 Relationships

-Maples' relationship with Donald Trump was initiated while he was married to his first wife, Ivana, whom Trump divorced in 1990.
+Maples's relationship with Donald Trump was initiated while he was married to his first wife, Ivana, whom Trump divorced in 1990.
 Maples met him in 1984 and had a highly publicized relationship later with at least one breakup.
-One New York Post headline reported that Maples said Trump gave her the "best sex I've ever had."
 Maples and Trump had one child, daughter Tiffany Trump, born on October 13, 1993.

 According to Maples, the 1993 Long Island Rail Road shooting, on December 7, caused Trump to reevaluate his life and propose to her.
-The couple married on December 20, 1993, at New York's Plaza Hotel, in a ceremony reportedly attended by 1,000 guests including Jeffrey Epstein, Rosie O'Donnell and O.J.
-Simpson.
+The couple married on December 20, 1993, at New York's Plaza Hotel, in a ceremony reportedly attended by 1,000 guests including Rosie O'Donnell, O.J.
+Simpson, and Jeffrey Epstein, on whose infamous plane she allegedly traveled at least once in the mid-1990s.